Code-Institute-Submissions/dog-friendly-trails/README.md

 ## Performance Improvements

-- Replace the hamburger with an accessibilty compliant solution for a 100% accessibilty score in the lighthouse checker.
-- Aim for 100% on performance in the lighthouse checker.
 - To include ms flex for IE10 and ensure compatibility with older browsers.
 - To streamline HTML structure.
 - To improve css to be more efficient.